SAVE A DOG

 Getting them out of the shelter environment, working with them to develop social skills, confidence, and trust, while showing and teaching respect, will give them the chance to shine.

 Milo, looks so serious but once he gets to know you he turns into a clown.
+He just completed a board and train, and is now one of the best behaved pups ever.
+If you are looking for a running partner, this guy would be amazing.

 We’re excited to be making good progress building our dog cottage.
 The cottage is designed to resemble more of an in-home living environment for our dogs during their temporary stay at our rescue.
 We will be able to accommodate 3 dogs and are looking to eventually house a few cats as well.
 Stay tuned for more pictures and updates.